Masahiro-Ren/cpp_template/README.md

 A cpp configuration template for building and running simple cpp programs on VScode

-I use msvc as the compiler so that I don't need to install mingw and gcc or other things. (just for convinience).
+This template is for Windows, I use msvc as the compiler so that I don't need to install mingw and gcc or other things. (just for convinience).

 Under the ``` .vscode ``` directory there are three json files
 ```